SadRobotChannel/af/bitcoinsfor.me.md

 ---
 #### Make it yours!

-<a href="https://www.patreon.com/join/CryptoPayoff?" target="_blank">Own this page!</a> Take control of this page's content, use your ref ID or customize it any other way.
+<a href="https://www.patreon.com/join/CryptoPayoff?" target="_blank">Own this page!</a> Take control of this page's content, use your ref ID or customize it any other way: <a href="your-page.html">read more</a>.

 ---
 #### Your advertisement